Amandus OPEN is open for submissions from all unprofessional filmmakers under the age of 26 from the Nordic region.

-The film has to be limited to 30 minutes.
+The film has to be limited to 20 minutes in duration.

 When you submit a film to the competition, all the rights for use of copyrighted material has to be in order.
 If you use a music track that you don’t own yourself, you need to have this clarified with the artist or the producer.